fyrchik/neofs-dev-env/README.md

 ```

 When all services are up, you need to make GAS deposit for test wallet to be
-able to pay for NeoFS operations.
+able to pay for FrostFS operations.
 Test wallet is located in
 `wallets/wallet.json` with the corresponding key in `wallets/wallet.key`.
 The
 password is empty.